florianreyes/Models-From-Scratch/README.md

 # Models From Scratch

-- ## In this repository i will implement different machine learning, regression and classiffication models and algorithms from scratch
+- ## In this repository i will implement different machine learning, regression and classification models and algorithms from scratch

 - ## Technologies:
 - #### Numpy